forrestbao/autoscholar/mendeley/rescue_database/README.md

                         The time of attempt, 2 times is default.
 Multiple attempts needed due to the thread interleaving or spurious opening of the database.
-  --save SAVE, -s SAVE  Path to save the rescued database, current working
+  --save SAVE, -s SAVE  The filename to save the rescued database, save.sqlite
-                        folder is default.
+                        is default.
   --debug               Display debug information.
 ```
 To run the script, the path to the `mendeleydesktop` and the path to database is required.
 The database file is usually located at :
 ```
 ~/.local/share/data/Mendeley Ltd./Mendeley Desktop/<some_id>@www.mendeley.com.sqlite
 ```
-The script will backup your database file first to prevent potential data loss.
+The script will create a copy of your database file and work on the copy.

 A typical run of the script looks like this:
 ```